gravwell/gravwell/utils/gwcli/README.md

 Calling an action directly (ex: `./gwcli query tag=gravwell`) will invoke the action and return the results.

-Calling gwcli bare or from a menu (ex: `./gwcli tools macros`) will start an interactive prompt at that directory (unless `--script` is given, in which case it will display help).
+Calling gwcli bare or from a menu (ex: `./gwcli macros`) will start an interactive prompt at that directory (unless `--script` is given, in which case it will display help).

 Attach `-h` to any command for full details on flags and commands.

 ## Login

 gwcli automatically logs in via token once one has been created.
-Use `-u USER -p PASS` the first call to generate the token automatically, then `./gwcli` can be invoked without.
+Use `-u USER -p path/to/file/containing/password` the first call to generate the token automatically, then `./gwcli` can be invoked without.

 # Troubleshooting